 Day 3 – Castletown to Durness We have reached the mainland limit and we are at the top of Scotland now!
 Time to go west.
 But first visit Duncansby Head Lighthouse and John O’Groats the most northerly village of the UK mainland.
 Head West and stop off at the 16th Century Castle of Mey which was holiday residence for Queen Elizabeth II’s mother who was know to adore the Castle and surrounding countryside and views.
 We will keep West and head towards another stunning lighthouse at Dunnethead which is the official most northerly part of the UK.
 The feeling of isolation here is quite remarkable.
 Continue West towards the town of Thurso.
 There are many refreshment stop offs here if required.
 Head West again towards Strathy and Melvich Bays.
 Just beautiful scenery to melt the heart.
 The village of Bettyhill also has a white sand bay which will still make you think of the Caribbean!
 Head towards Tongue and you will see the Castle of Varrich which was the ancient seat of the clan Mackay.
 Continue west around the coast visiting Loch Enboll, Smoo Cave, Sango Sands on the way.
 Arrival at Durness for overnight stay.
 The Balnakeil Craft Village is worth a visit also and close to the village of Durness.
 This includes what must be the most remote chocolatier, Cocoa Moutain.

 Day 4 – Durness to Ullapool We will start to travel down the idyllic west coast where some of the views will take your breath away and you will taste the sea air from the Atlantic Ocean.
 A suggested excursion is a ferry trip over to the isle of Handa, a great spot to view seabirds coming here to breed.
 This will include chance to see the beautiful little Puffins (mid-May to July).
 There is a pedestrian ferry which runs from Tarbet.
 There is also a seafood restaurant next to the ferry launch if it is close to lunchtime when we get there we can sample some delicious seafood, as fresh as you can possibly get!
-Further down the coast it’s possican visit ‘The Old Man of Stoer’, a 60m high sea stack rock formation as well as viewing dolphins and whales here frequently.
-This does involve a good hour and a half walk so sturdy, waterproof shoes are essential.Visit the village of Lochinver which now has quite a reputation for restaurants including the Michelin Starred restaurant, Albannach.
-If you would like to try it booking well ahead is essential and not always available.
+Further down the coast it’s possible to visit ‘The Old Man of Stoer’, a 60m high sea stack rock formation as well as viewing dolphins and whales here frequently.
+This does involve a good hour and a half walk so sturdy, waterproof shoes are essential.Visit the fishing village of Lochinver.
 Next stop, Ullapool.
 A beautiful fishing town where there are plenty of attractions and entertainment.
 Try the award winning Seafood Shack on the front.
 If you are a seafood lover, you will not be disappointed! http://www.seafoodshack.co.uk.
 We will book accommodation in or around Ullapool.

 Day 5 – Ullapool to Inverness The final day of our adventure and we will head East to the capital of the Highlands, the beautiful city of Inverness.
 Some interesting attractions on the way are Corrieshalloch Gorge with fabulous views of Being Dearg, Loch Garve and the Rogie Falls.
 We will visit the quaint spa village of Strathpeffer with a beautiful square with traditional shops and a spa pavilion.
 Head east towards Tore and it is possible to visit the Black Isle Berries farm.
 In season it is possible to pick your own berries and soft fruits are to die for in this area!
 Well worth the effort to get picking the fresh berries.
 Head towards Cromarty a little seaside village for a little refreshment at the Cromarty Brewery.
 Ask them for a ‘Happy Chappy’, a spicy ‘Red Rocker’ or a ‘Brewed Awakening’!
 Accommodation will be booked for the last evening of your adventure and allow you to relax in luxury at your accommodation.
 Recommendations for restaurants are available on request.